JohnD-Axway/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/integrity_additional.md

 * **Algorithm**: Select the algorithm used to protect the token.

-* **Use Key ID (kid)**: Selecting this checkbox will ad a `kid` header parameter to the JOSE header part of the token.
+* **Use Key ID (kid)**: Selecting this checkbox will add a `kid` header parameter to the JOSE header part of the token.
 The `kid` header parameter is a hint indicating which public/private key pair was used to secure the JWS.
 This value can be defined as a static string or a selector expression.

 ### Signature JOSE Header

 This tab configures which claims are present in the JWT Header.
 The following header options can be enabled or disabled:

-* Generate 'typ' claim.
+* **Generate 'typ' claim**.
-* JWK Set URL (jku), A selector can be used to specify the jku, if the selector evaluates as empty or null the filter will fail.
+* **JWK Set URL (jku)**, A selector can be used to specify the jku, if the selector evaluates as empty or null the filter will fail.
-* Embed all key related claims in the 'jwk' claim (except for 'jku'), if this is selected all of the following header claims will be embedded in a JWK object within the header.
+* **Embed all key related claims in the 'jwk' claim (except for 'jku')**, if this is selected all of the following header claims will be embedded in a JWK object within the header.
-* Generate 'x5t' thumbprint, derived from the signing certificate
+* **Generate 'x5t' thumbprint**, SHA1 humbprint derived from the signing certificate
-* Compute Certificate x5t\#256, derived from the signing certificate
+* **Generate 'x5t#256' thumbprint**, SHA256 thumbprint derived from the signing certificate
-* Include 'x5c' certificate chain, derived from the signing certificate
+* **Include 'x5c' certificate chain**, Adds the PEM encoded certificate chain of the signing certificate
-* Include 'x5u' certificate URL, A selector can be used to specify the x5u, if the selector evaluates as empty or null the filter will fail.
+* **Include 'x5u' certificate URL**, A selector can be used to specify the x5u, if the selector evaluates as empty or null the filter will fail.

 A detailed explanation for each header can be found in the [JWS RFC 7515](https://tools.ietf.org/html/rfc7515#section-4) Enabling all of the setting will produce a header with the following structure: